Girmay18/digital-agency-landing-page/README.md

 A fully responsive **multi-page website template** built with **vanilla HTML, CSS, and JavaScript**.
-This project replicates a modern digital agency landing page
+This project replicates a modern digital agency landing page visit here to see what it looks like "https://girmay18.github.io/digital-agency-landing-page/"
 ---

 ## 📂 Features